johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 The main takeaway points from the user testing were:

-1. Everyone felt compelled to enter something in the ‘tailor pick-up point’ box and not one person thought to just hit search and see everything in London.
+1. Everyone felt compelled to enter something in the ‘tailor pick up point’ box and not one person thought to just hit search and see everything in London.
 2. Only one person went to type ‘Euston’ in the primary search field.